navjack/imagequalitycompare_matlab/README.md

 ## What File Types are Compatible?

 Compatible image formats are: ```XWD, TIFF, RAS, PPM, PNG, PGM, PCX, JP2, JPEG, ICO, HDF4, GIF, CUR, BMP```

+## What Can I Help With?

+For starters you could help me with making this into a MATLAB App so we can have an EXE file that does the same thing as the MATLAB Live Script.
+The APP project I've included doesn't function yet, but it looks how I want the end result to look.
+Simple window with just two buttons.
+One to load the source and the other to load the compressed image.
+Then enough room (resizable would be nice) to show the images scaled to the window size along with the SSIM difference image.
+At the bottom would be a selectable text box with the results.

 ## Example of it working